wannesm/dtaidistance/README.md

     $ conda install -c conda-forge dtaidistance

 The pip installation requires Numpy as a dependency to compile Numpy-compatible C code (using Cython).
-However, this dependency is optional and can be removed.
+However, this dependency is optional and can be removed by compiling from source.

 The source code is available at [github.com/wannesm/dtaidistance](https://github.com/wannesm/dtaidistance).